 - The rules change: SEO is an ever-changing beast.
 As the search engine algorithms change, so do the rules for SEO.
 If you plan to manage it yourself, prepare to keep up on the latest SEO news.

-- Time consuming: There is a lot that goes into search engine optimization.
-While it may be easy to implement, it can be very time consuming.
+- Time-consuming: There is a lot that goes into search engine optimization.
+While it may be easy to implement, it can be very time-consuming.

 - Can get very complicated: I know we just said it’s easy to learn, but like most things, the deeper you dive into SEO, the more complicated and technical it can get.
 While the average user can manage some types like social media and content creation, technical SEO integration can get overwhelming.
 If you find yourself in that situation, it’s time to consult an expert.

 Getting it wrong may hurt you: If you don’t keep up on the aforementioned rule changes, then your outdated SEO can be very detrimental.
 Take Keyword stuffing for instance.
-While it used to be common practice to get your keywords in as frequently as possible, Google now frowns upon it and will down-vote your site as spammy
+While it used to be common practice to get your keywords in as frequently as possible, Google now frowns upon it and will down-vote your site as spammy.

 Paid social media advertising is a given.
-Facebook, Instagram, and Twitter have become front-runners in the marketing game, and for good reason.
+Facebook, Instagram, and Twitter have become front-runners in the marketing game, and for a good reason.
 90% of social media users follow or interact with brands across various platforms.

 - Easy to use: Social media marketing is made to be simple for the most basic user to operate.
 There isn’t much of a learning curve to get started with ads on social media.